-- 17. $CO_2$ Sensor (available option): Unit-mounted, single-beam absorption infrared gas sensor with a sensing range of 0 2000 ppm and voltage output of 0 to 10 VDC (100 $\Omega$ output impedance).
+- 19. CO_2 Sensor (CO_2) (optional): Unit mounted, single beam absorption infrared gas sensor with a sensing range of 0 2000 ppm and voltage output of 0 to 10 VDC (100 ohm output impedance).
 The Pitot Tube sensing device is located in the unit ventilator's return air stream.
-The optional $CO_2$ sensor is used with the UVC's Demand Control Ventilation feature to vary the amount of outside air based on actual room occupancy.
-With network applications, the unit mounted sensor can be overridden by a remote sensor through the network. - A2L Sensor (A2L1-2): Up to two unit mounted R-32 refrigerant sensors are installed in the base of each end pocket.
-They are used to detect a refrigerant leak for initiating leak mitigation control. - 19.
+The optional CO_2 sensor is used with the UVC's Demand Control Ventilation feature to vary the amount of outside air based on actual room occupancy.
+With network applications, the unit mounted sensor can be overridden by a remote sensor through the network. - 20.
+Control Valve(s) (not shown): Optional accessory valve(s) may be either 2-position EOC (model AZQ) or modulating (model AZU and AZR), to control the quantity of water through the coil.
+Available in 2-way or 3-way configurations.
+Spring return actuators are required for all hot water and steam heating valves.
+All heating valves are Normally Open (NO). - 21.
+A2L Sensor (A2L1-2): Up to two unit mounted R32 refrigerant sensors are installed in the base of each end pocket.
+They are used to detect a refrigerant leak for initiating leak mitigation control. - 22.
 MT6210 A2L Mitigation Controller: Factory mounted controller monitors the A2L sensors and indicates a refrigerant leak or refrigerant sensor failure should one occur.